THE MUSIC

 THE INSTRUMENTS-About Aeolus Instruments

 In 1980, Cyntia began working with luthier Dale Emerson Foye to develop the Aeolus Dulcimer, a “Classical Dulcimer” that is a hybrid between the Appalachian mountain dulcimer and the Spanish classical guitar.
 Mr. Foye brought his classical guitar making skills to this endeavor and Cyntia brought her requirements as a dulcimer player.
 She added her unique artistic embellishments to the Aeolus Dulcimer in the form of her custom fret board and headstock inlay and carved sound hole designs.
+In 1984, they began offering the Aeolus Dulcimer to the public, with Cyntia assisting Mr. Foye in the construction of the dulcimers and adding her inlay and sound-hole artwork to a majority of the Aeolus Dulcimers they produced between 1980 and 2010.

 A little more about Dale E. Foye...

 In late summer of 1975, Mr. Dale E. Foye began a five-year apprenticeship in classical and flamenco guitar building and repair under the tutelage of Master Luthier Bob Mattingly.
-Mr. Mattingly, owner of a music store in Long Beach, Ca. called the "World of Strings", had recently returned from Spain where he had visited the shops of Miguel Rodriquez, Manuel de la Chica, Antonio Marin Montero, and other famous Spanish luthiers of the era.
+Mr. Mattingly, owner of a music store in Long Beach, California called the “World of Strings” had recently returned from Spain where he had visited the shops of Miguel Rodriquez, Manuel de la Chica, Antonio Marin Montero, and other famous Spanish luthiers of the era.

 The "Dulcimer Players News" did a cover article on Mr. Foye and his work in 1989.
 The "Musician" magazine in 1990 ran a special guitar issue called, "the Whole Guitar Book," where Mr. Foye was listed by Beverly Maher, owner of the "Guitar Salon" in New York city, as one of "America's 17 Finest classical Guitar makers".
 Mr. Foye has sold his instruments privately as well as through Beverly Maher's "Guitar Salon" on the East coast and the "World of Strings" on the West coast.